- Value of shares owned by Puri is more than market cap of NBFCs such as Magma Fincorp, Centrum Capital, Capital India Finance

 HDFC Bank MD & CEO Aditya Puri, who is also the highest paid banker, will be retiring in October this year with shares worth Rs 800 crore in the private bank.
-These are the shares owned by Puri by way of employee stock options over the years.
+These are the shares granted to Puri by way of employee stock options at different price points at over the years.
 The wealth created by Puri is more than than the market capitalisation of some of the established NBFCs like Magma Fincorp, Centrum Capital, Capital India Finance, PNB Gilts, Muthoot Capital Services, 5paisa Capital.

 As per the disclosures, there are 77.96 lakh equity shares outstanding in the name of Puri in the bank as on March 31, 2020.
 The value at the current market price of Rs 1,028 per share comes out to be Rs 800 crore.
 As the bank grows further, Puri will certainly multiply his wealth in the bank.